 Derby is a city in Derbyshire, England, that also serves as a unified authority region.
 It has a history stretching over two millennia, making it one of the world’s oldest cities.
 Derby is surrounded by well-connected cities including Nottingham, Loughborough, and Leicester.
 Moreover, overseas students make up a significant portion of the city’s population.
-Derby is one of England’s most popular foreign education destinations, receiving over 100,000 international students each year.
+As one of England’s most popular foreign education destinations, it receives over 100,000 international students each year.
 So, if you’re wondering what the cost of living in Derby is for international students, this article has all the data you need.

 About Derby As A Student City

 Derby is one of the most reasonable student destinations in the UK, and it is home to the University of Derby, which has received a gold rating from the Teaching Excellence Framework.
 The university, which is located in the heart of the UK, has around 20,000 students, many of whom chose Derby because of its emphasis on “real-world learning,” in which the university collaborates closely with companies to ensure that you get the best possible start in your future career.

 What Is The Cost Of Living In Derby?

 Derby has the benefit of being in the heart of the United Kingdom, making travel to other major cities a breeze.
 It’s fantastic to be able to move around the country as fast and conveniently as possible as an international student.
 On average, your cost of living in Derby will largely be impacted by your lifestyle and your choices.
 However, the approximate living costs in Derby can range from £1,000 to £1,500 or more depending on your budget and spending habits.
 Let’s look at the average cost of living in Derby.